WHO team arrives in Wuhan to investigate pandemic origins

 That might have been a “bureaucratic bungle,” but the incident "raises the question if the Chinese authorities were trying to interfere,” said Adam Kamradt-Scott, a health expert at the University of Sydney.

-A possible focus for investigators is the Wuhan Institute of Virology in the city where the outbreak began.
+A possible focus for investigators is the Wuhan Institute of Virology in the city where the outbreak first emerged.
 One of China's top virus research labs, it built an archive of genetic information about bat coronaviruses after the 2003 outbreak of Severe Acute Respiratory Syndrome.

 According to WHO's published agenda for its origins research, there are no plans to assess whether there might have been an accidental release of the coronavirus at the Wuhan lab, as some American politicians, including President Donald Trump, have claimed.